ian-obotey/Predicting-how-likely-individuals-are-to-get-the-H1N1-vaccines/README.md

 The final model was a Decision Tree model with hyperparameter pruning.This  Improved model after hyperparameter tuning, leading to a higher F1 score of 78%.
 # Evaluation
-The final model had an f1 score of 78%.
-This surpassed The previously set success of 75%.
+After experimenting with the different models we settled on the decision tree model that was tuned by hyperparameters.
+This is because it met the success criteria by recording an f1 score of 78%.
+The first three models could not handle the nature of data presented.
+This is why evn though the accuracyscore was high, the f1 score remained low.
 # Conclusion
 * It would be advisable to conduct future interviews in person so as to obtain honest opinions.